kchauxs/Esp32-Digital-Clock/README.md

 - Activate captive portal on demand
 - Get time from NTP server
 - Change the brightness intensity of the Matrix Display MAX7219
+- Disconnect and turn off the WIFI module when it is connected to a network

 ## Connection diagram of ESP32 with MAX7219 module ⚡